Julius4120/Julius4120.github.io/README.md

   - File Serving: Authorized users can download a static file (PDF) from a protected route.
   - Tech Stack: Flask, Flask-Login, Werkzeug Security, HTML, CSS.

+- **[🚀 AstroGym - VR Fitness Concept Landing Page](https://julius4120.github.io/Astrogym/)** - This project was a creative front-end challenge to conceptualize a next-generation gym.
+The core idea of AstroGym is to integrate Virtual Reality (VR) with a zero-gravity space aesthetic, transforming mundane workouts into an exciting interstellar adventure.

+    The goal of the landing page was to immediately capture this futuristic and energetic vibe  and also increase conversion ratio.
+I leveraged the powerful GSAP animation library to create smooth scroll-triggered animations, parallax        effects, and dynamic transitions that make the page feel alive and interactive, perfectly matching the innovative concept.
+It was quite a challenge cuz front-end is not rlly my thing.
+    Key Highlights:

+  - Immersive Concept: Designed to sell the vision of a VR-based, space-themed workout facility.

+  - Advanced Animations: Utilized GSAP for complex timeline animations and scroll-based effects for a narrative flow.

+  - Modern Frontend Stack: Built from scratch with pure HTML, CSS, and JavaScript for full creative control.

+  - Responsive Design: Ensures the cosmic experience is seamless across all device types.

 ## 💻 Technologies Used:
 - Python (BeautifulSoup, Selenium, Requests, Spotipy API, e.t.c)
 - API Integration